redhat-tssc-tmm/l3-enablement-helpers/README.md

-# l3-enablement-helpers
+## RHADS L3 Enablement Training
-Some scripts and collateral to be used in the Red Hat Advanced Developer Suite L3 Enablement Training
+Some scripts and collateral to be used in the Red Hat Advanced Developer Suite (RHADS) L3 Enablement Training